Meet The Team

 (she/her)

-Angelina is a senior Willamette University student majoring in Environmental Science with a double minor in Biology and Chinese.
+Angelina is a recent Environmental Science graduate of Willamette University.
 Her love of plants comes from spending time at her grandfather's wholesale nursery while growing up.
-This past summer, she participated in research at the Missouri Botanical Garden, conducting taxonomic examinations of the Casearia genus in order to revise the classification of a few species within the genus.
+In the summer of 2022, she participated in research at the Missouri Botanical Garden, conducting taxonomic examinations of the Casearia genus in order to revise the classification of a few species within the genus.
 Her interests led her to create this project to promote the importance of conserving this oak species as well as acknowledging the acts of violence against the BIPOC community.

 Grace Shiffrin